XStream enables information sharing with outstanding performance and usability.

 XStream consists of two major features: XStream Out and XStream In.
 XStream Out provides Oracle Database components and APIs that enable you to share data changes made to an Oracle database with other systems.
-XStream Out can retrieve both data manipulation language (DML) and data definition language (DDL) changes from the redo log and send these changes to a client application that uses the APIs, as shown in Figure 1-1.
+XStream Out can retrieve both data manipulation language (DML) and data definition language (DDL) changes from the redo log and send these changes to a client application that uses the APIs, as shown in the following figure.

 XStream In provides Oracle Database components and APIs that enable you to share data changes made to other systems with an Oracle database.
-XStream In can apply these changes to database objects in the Oracle database, as shown in Figure 1-2.
+XStream In can apply these changes to database objects in the Oracle database, as shown in the following figure.

 An LCR is a message with a specific format that describes a database change.
 If the change was a data manipulation language (DML) operation, then a row LCR encapsulates each row change resulting from the DML operation.
 One DML operation might result in multiple row changes, and so one DML operation might result in multiple row LCRs.
 If the change was a data definition language (DDL) operation, then a single DDL LCR encapsulates the DDL change.